williamgilpin/pypdb/README.md

     $ pip install pypdb

+Or using conda, from [conda-forge](https://anaconda.org/conda-forge/pypdb):

+    $ conda install -c conda-forge pypdb

 To install the development version, which contains the latest features and fixes, install directly from GitHub using

     $ pip install git+https://github.com/williamgilpin/pypdb